The AI Tool Landscape in 2026

 The Application Layer

 AI-native startups — Built around AI from day one.
-Often better UX and deeper AI integration, but less mature on enterprise features.
+Often better UX and deeper integration, but less mature on enterprise features.

 Pricing Trends